blocklet/blocklet-site/developer/docs/pages/reference/blocklet-spec/index.md

 ## Config Services

-The service configuration of Parent blocklet and Child blocklet are independent, not unified.
+The service configuration of Parent blocklet and Component blocklet are independent, not unified.

 > For the specific configuration method of services, see [https://github.com/blocklet/blocklet-specification/blob/main/docs/meta.md](https://github.com/blocklet/blocklet-specification/blob/main/docs/meta.md)